laradreamer79/Portfolio-Project/stage3/README.md

 8. **As an admin, I want to manage diving centers, trips, users, and platform content, so that the platform remains accurate and up to date.**

+9. **As a diving center, I want to manage my trips and booking requests through a dashboard, so that I can efficiently manage my services.**

 ---

 ## Should Have